 The Developer Console is the Salesforce integrated development environment (IDE) that you can use to develop, debug, and test code in your org.
 Right now, it contains the code for the property map you just saw.
 We’re not going to dig into the code at the moment—there’s another module for that.
 But take a few seconds to notice some of its key attributes.
 It’s XML markup.
-It contains both Lightning-specific and static HTML tags.
-It uses a <namespace:tagName> convention for its tags, which each represent a smaller, or child, component.
+It contains both Aura-specific and static HTML tags.
+It uses a <namespace:tagName> convention for its tags, which each represents a smaller, or child, component.

 Another great thing about Lightning components is that they’re mobile-ready.
 When you create apps for the Salesforce mobile app, you don’t have to worry about the way Lightning components display.
 You can just add them to the app and let the platform handle the rest.

 For more on Lightning components, check out the resources section.